zahrasodagar/zahrasodagar.github.io/_pages/about.md

 ---

 Hi, I’m Zahra!
 I am a senior B.Sc. student majoring in Electrical Engineering with a minor in Applied Mathematics at <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
-Throughout my undergraduate studies, I've had the great opportunity to be advised by
+Throughout my undergraduate studies, I've had the great opportunity to be mentored by
 <a href="https://scholar.google.com/citations?user=Y6vuiBUAAAAJ&hl=en"><b>Prof. Mohammad Hossein Yassaee</b></a>
 and
 <a href="https://scholar.google.com/citations?user=24GngZYAAAAJ&hl=en"><b>Prof. Sajjad Amini</b></a>.